UgoPelissier/adaptnet/README.md

     └── dataset.py
 ```

-Don't forget to open the `src/configs/{$ENV_NAME}.yaml` file and change the paths according to your setup.
+Open the `src/configs/config.yaml` file, check, and change the parameters marked with `# TODO` if needed.

 Then, run Adaptnet:
 ```bash